 Tools & MCP

-In the previous tutorial, we explored how to enable LLMs to call external APIs.
+In the previous Interacting with API tutorial, we explored how to enable LLMs to call external APIs.
 To enhance the user experience, Flowise provides a list of prebuilt tools.
-Refer to the section for the full list of available integrations.
+Refer to the Tools section for the full list of available integrations.

 In cases where the tool you need is not yet available, you can create a Custom Tool to suit your requirements.